Mintbase/Grants-Program/applications/lunie.md

 ## Additional Information :heavy_plus_sign:
 Any additional information that you think is relevant to this application that hasn't already been included.

-We have been working closely with Dieter and David on our previous milestones and have been asked to submit this application for governance to complete our Kusama / Polkadot integration.
+We have been working closely with Dieter and David on our previous milestones and have been asked to submit this application for governance to complete our Kusama / Mintbase integration.

 Possible additional information to include:
 * What work has been done so far?